Customise Consent Preferences

 There will be a wide range of exhibitions and installations across Paris, each offering something different.
 Some of the key ones include:

-Art Basel Paris 2024 is more than just an event for buying and selling art; it’s a celebration of creativity that extends into everyday life in Paris.
+Art Basel Paris 2024 is a celebration of creativity that extends into everyday life in Paris.
 The fair is deepening its collaboration with the city, with iconic locations like the Musée du Louvre, the Petit Palais, and the Palais d’Iéna taking part in the programming.
 These cultural institutions will host exhibitions and installations that complement the art at the fair, creating a broader experience for visitors.

 In addition, Art Basel will have its very own concept store, the Art Basel Shop, where visitors can purchase custom products curated by Sarah Andelman, founder of Just An Idea.
 It’s the perfect place to pick up unique souvenirs to remember the fair.